Northo/InfoSec__technical/outline.md

 All information currently being encrypted using vulnerable schemes is ultimately vulnerable to a sufficiently resourceful or specifically interested adversary.

+# New outline

+Introduction

+How encryption works
+ - Symmetric and asymmetric encryption, AES and RSA/DH
+ - Use asym to generate sym, but only for performance
+ - How they work, but only enough to be able to describe why QC are a threat

+Why quantum computers are a threat
+ - Only to asymmetric, not to symmetric

+When are quantum computers a threat

+Why it matters now

 ## List of literature:
 - https://www.nist.gov/news-events/news/2020/07/nists-post-quantum-cryptography-program-enters-selection-round